 Just a quick note about this book.
 This book deals with the influence of past trauma as well as the reality of severe abuse and its aftermath.
-The story in this book is messy, non-linear, and psychologically complex.
-There are places in this book where the lines that separate the good guys from the bad guys aren’t so clear and there is no quick healing.
-If you have any doubts at all, please read the content warnings here.
+The story in this book is messy, complicated and psychologically complex.

 First of all—thank you.